kappy904/tandablog-v2/src/markdown/3-SPF's-I-love.md

 ---
-title: "3 SPF's I love"
+title: "T & a Blog | 3 SPF's I love"
+description: "One of my biggest regrets with my skin growing up is that I did not use SPF religiously.
+Over the last 5 years, I’ve come to understand how important SPF is, as well as the importance of regular re-application throughout the day.
+I have tried and tested many sunscreens, and as a brown-skinned girl, I am often frustrated that many, if not most sunscreens always leave a white cast or an oily film on the skin.
+With mineral sunscreen, however, it is extremely difficult to find an SPF that does not leave a heavy white cast and when I get into the SPF’s I use below, you will see that I do prefer a mineral sunscreen over a chemical one.
+With content creators and YouTubers starting and engaging in conversations about representation, I’ve definitely noticed that there are more options available for POC than before.
+I’ve managed to come across a couple of sunscreens that work great for my skin tone.
+The ones below are my favourites."
 category: "Skin"
 date: "2020-01-09"
 image: "/images/spf-small.jpg"
+ogImage: "/images/og-spf.jpg"
 altTextImage: "Sunblocks"
-blurb: "One of my biggest regrets with my skin growing up is that I did not use SPF religiously.
-Over the last 5 years..."
 layout: "single"
 ---